-Your study of advanced functional human anatomy combined with training from expert clinicians means you will be able to diagnose and offer effective therapeutic management solutions for a wide range of human movement disorders.
+Your study of advanced functional human anatomy combined with training from expert clinicians means you will be able to diagnose and offer effective therapeutic management solutions for a wide range of human movement disorders, across age groups and genders.

 Once you graduate, you'll open doors to further study, specialisation, or a Ph.D. in Physiotherapy.
 This course also offers an embedded Honours program for high-achieving students looking to progress into physiotherapy research or academic careers.